-Although the skin already produces oils to protect and lubricate itself, if you have acne or oily skin you are probably using products that strip or remove a significant amount of oil from your skin.
-This, in turn, causes it to overproduce oils leading to more acne and the cycle continues.
+Although your skin already produces oils to protect and lubricate itself, if you have acne or oily skin you are probably using products that strip or remove a significant amount of oil from your skin.
+This causes it to overproduce oils to compensate leading to more acne and the cycle continues.

-Why certain oils work for acne prone skin
+Why certain Oils work for Acne Prone Skin

-Which oils are best for acne prone skin?
+Which oils are best for acne-prone skin?

 So for oily skin acne prone skin oils high in linoleic and low in oleic acid work best.
-While for dry acne prone skin a more balanced oil with similar levels of linoleic and oleic acid work well.
+While for dry acne prone skin a more balanced oil with similar levels of linoleic and oleic acid works well.

 Hemp Seed Oil